usdot-fhwa-OPS/V2X-Hub/src/v2i-hub/ImmediateForwardPlugin/README.md

   with. `signMessages` asks the *RSU* to sign the payload before broadcast, and an SPDU is already a complete signed 1609.2 message that must go out untouched.
-RSU4.1 connections therefore always send `Signature=False`, and NTCIP 1218 sends always set `rsuIFMOptions` to `0x00`, leaving `Bit 0 = Bypass1609.2`.
+RSU4.1 connections therefore always send `Signature=False`, and NTCIP 1218 sends always set `rsuIFMOptions` to `0x00`, leaving `Bit 0 = Bypass1609.2` — per NTCIP 1218 5.5.2.7 this "allows the RSU to send the message that has been signed and/or encrypted by the TMC", wrapping it in a WSMP header and nothing more.
 Like the PSID, the options bit is written on every NTCIP 1218 send rather than only at startup, so a row shared by configured and SPDU traffic is always marked correctly for the message currently in it.
 - **enableHsm** is ignored for SPDUs.
 The plugin never asks the HSM to sign an already secured